TRADE COUNTER remains closed

 If you're producing aluminium frames or sub frames in volume we can also supply you with the right cutting equipment.

 How to Assemble & Attach a Sub-Frame

 Choose the easy to use corner hardware that is compatible with your sub-frame (see table below).
-We recommend our new Moulded Push-In Corners for our SUB15 profile - just ensure that ends are square-cut rather than mitred.
+We recommend our Moulded Push-In Corners for our SUB15 and SUB25 profiles - just ensure that ends are square-cut rather than mitred.
 You can now order square cut, mitre cut, square cut pre-taped and mitre cut pre-taped on our Chop Service (as well as ordering in lengths).

 1. Slot in the corner hardware, joining 3 sides to make a 'U' shape.